 If you are a new provider, you should start to see Provider Enrollment responses within 10 business days.
 If an application must be returned to the provider (RTP) for updates or corrections, processing time may be extended beyond the standard 10 business days.

 Please note: this timeline might be affected by risk level and whether you are requesting a hardship exemption for the application fee.

 You will need to submit a Group application first for the practice.
 Then, submit an Individual Within a Group application for each of your two physicians.
 Each individual application must include an affiliation with the practice.

-Part of the federally required revalidation process involves screening all Medicaid providers according to established guidelines.
-Your SSN is required for the screening process, even though your Medicaid reimbursement is paid against your practice Tax ID.
+Part of the federally required revalidation process involves screening all Health First Colorado providers according to established guidelines.
+Your SSN is required for the screening process, even though your Health First Colorado reimbursement is paid against your practice Tax ID.

 Copies of documents and PSV are fine.